Ensono/amido.github.io/docs/index.md

 Ensono Stacks is an Ensono open-source project that automates the setup of software development projects.
 Ensono Stacks is for software engineers of all kinds who want to create projects quickly.

 Setting up the infrastructure and frameworks necessary to deliver a software project takes time.
 A team might spend the first two weeks (sprint 0) making technical decisions, provisioning and configuring environments, pipelines, compute, test frameworks, and more.
-Stacks automates this setup using infrastructure-as-code to shrink your project's sprint 0 from two weeks to an hour or less.
+Ensono Stacks automates this setup using infrastructure-as-code to shrink your project's sprint 0 from two weeks to an hour or less.

 <!-- markdownlint-disable MD026-->
 ## What can you do with Ensono Stacks?